Reporting a BugEdit this page

 If you think you've found a security issue, please use the special procedure instead.

 Before submitting a bug:

 - Double-check the official documentation to see if you're not misusing the framework;

-- Ask for assistance on Stack Overflow, on the #support channel of the Symfony Slack or on the #symfony IRC channel if you're not sure if your issue really is a bug.
+- Ask for assistance on Stack Overflow or on the #support channel of the Symfony Slack if you're not sure if your issue really is a bug.

 If your problem definitely looks like a bug, report it using the official bug tracker and follow some basic rules:

 - Use the title field to clearly describe the issue;

 - Describe the steps needed to reproduce the bug with short code examples (providing a unit test that illustrates the bug is best);

 - If the bug you experienced is not simple or affects more than one layer, providing a simple failing unit test may not be sufficient.
 In this case, please provide a reproducer;